Effective synchronization amid noise-induced chaos: Convergent distributions

-For all $\Lambda$'s, we observe a predominant regime of an exponential decay with $k$, shown with a dashed orange lines in Fig.~\ref{fig:tau_vs_lambda}(a,b).\footnote{The true KLDs should have started from $\infty$ (as the two initial distributions are nonoverlapping), but instead they begin at a large finite value, $D^{(0)}\simeq15.1 \sim {-\log u}$.
-This is an artifact of the numerical KLD estimate~\cite{WangIEEE09} (Eq.~\eqref{eq:est_KLD}), and thus the KLD values at the first few kicks in Fig.~\ref{fig:tau_vs_lambda} should be taken with caution.
-The exponential decay due to mixing begins past that transient.} The decay is to be expected due to the stochastic evolution of the distributions, which are mixed until becoming equivalent.
-This exponential decay is typically cleaner for higher $\Lambda$'s (compare $k\in(10,45)$ in Fig.~\ref{fig:tau_vs_lambda}(a) with $k\in(70,250)$ in Fig.~\ref{fig:tau_vs_lambda}(b)), and lasts until we reach the numerical error cutoff for the KLD estimator, $\sim0.05$.

-For each $\Lambda$, we fit an exponential (as in Figs.~\ref{fig:tau_vs_lambda}(a,b)) to obtain a decay rate defined as $1/K_m(\Lambda)$.
+For all $\Lambda$'s, we observe a predominant regime of an exponential decay with $k$, shown with a dashed orange lines in Fig.~\ref{fig:tau_vs_lambda}(a,b).
+We anticipate a decay following the mixing argument of the preceding section.
+This exponential decay is typically cleaner for higher $\Lambda$'s (compare $k\in(10,45)$ in Fig.~\ref{fig:tau_vs_lambda}(a) with $k\in(70,250)$ in Fig.~\ref{fig:tau_vs_lambda}(b)), and lasts until we reach the numerical error cutoff for the KLD estimator, $\simeq0.05$.
+Thus, for each $\Lambda$, we fit an exponential (as in Figs.~\ref{fig:tau_vs_lambda}(a,b)) to obtain a decay rate defined as $1/K_\mathrm{m}(\Lambda)$.
 We interpret these $K_\mathrm{m}$'s as the mixing-kick number.
-We verify for various $\Lambda$'s that it does not depend on the initial condition (by simulating $u=5\cdot10^{-4}$ as well) or the sample size (by simulating $N=100$, too); $K_\mathrm{m}(\Lambda)$ remained identical within $3\%$ (not shown) for each $\Lambda$.
-This supports our claim that the decay is predominantly exponential, and suggests that our choice for the mixing-kick number is meaningful as it is only a property of $\Lambda$ and is independent of the numerical limitations for the class of phase maps studied.
+We verify for all $\Lambda$'s that it does not depend on the initial condition (by simulating $u=5\cdot10^{-4}$ as well) or the sample size (by simulating $N=100$, too); $K_\mathrm{m}(\Lambda)$ remained identical within $3\%$ for all $\Lambda$'s, indicating that this convergence kick number is a robust quantity intrinsic to the dynamical system studied.